-The fallacy in the JOLs' methodology is most obvious in the example of a second part of the damages faced by Bodner (and no additional damages) at the time of a second part of the damages faced by Bodner (and no additional damages) at the time of a second part of the verdict.
-Yet the JOLs would apport on only 16.2 percent of the an offset by dividing the \$8.15 million verdict by the \$50.2 million claim.
+The fallacy in the JOLs' methodology is most obvious in the example of a Released Tortfeasor who indisputably faced 100 percent of the damages faced by Bodner (and no additional damages) at the time of and whose \$2 million settlement payment is completely overlapping, resulting in a dollar-for-dollar offset of the verdict.
+Yet the JOLs would apportion only 16.2 percent of the as an offset by dividing the \$8.15 million verdict by the \$50.2 million claim.